6 Best Data Integration Tools for 2024 and How to Choose One

 2. Hevo

 Hevo is a cloud data integration platform specializing in ETL to a select number of popular data warehouses.
-Additionally, it provides capabilities for database replication and supports reverse ETL to Salesforce and HubSpot CRMs only.
+Additionally, it provides capabilities for database replication.

 Key features: